otrv4/otrv4/otrv4.md

 Check, without leaking extra information about the value of `K_ecdh`, whether `K_ecdh` is the all-zero value and abort if so, as this process involves contributory behavior.
-Specially, contributory behaviour means that both parties' private keys contribute to the resulting shared key.
+Contributory behaviour means that both parties' private keys contribute to the resulting shared key.
 Since ed448 have a cofactor of 4, an input point of small order will eliminate any contribution from the other party's private key.
 This situation can be detected by checking for the all-zero output.

 ```
 DH(a, B)